arunsrinivas20/finance-scraper/README.md

 # Finance Scraper Chrome Extension

-The chrome extension is designed to scrape information from **Capital One** (checking account) and **Venmo**, and transcribe that information into an existing Microsoft Excel spreadsheet.
+The chrome extension is designed to scrape information from [Capital One](https://www.capitalone.com/) (checking account) and [Venmo](https://venmo.com/), and transcribe that information into an existing Microsoft Excel spreadsheet.
 It utilizes **Python** and **JavaScript** to carry out this function.

-Although, the transcribing to Excel is unique to organization of my spreadsheet, there are a few ways (look in the commented portions of **app.py**) to customize it based on your organization.
+Although, the transcribing to Excel is unique to organization of my spreadsheet, there are a few ways (look in the commented portions of [app.py](https://github.com/arunsrinivas20/finance-scraper/blob/master/extension/app.py)) to customize it based on your organization.
 I am currently working on ways to make the entire process more general.

 #